RedBullet/rb-gulp-tasks/README.md

 WIP.
-Library of common gulp tasks we use across our in-house projects at [Redbullet](http://redbullet.co.uk).
+Library of common gulp tasks we use across our in-house projects at [Red Bullet](http://redbullet.co.uk).